josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🛰️_attribution_israel_style_mismatch.md

 If intent is assumed, attribution must begin by excluding implausible actors.

 If Israel were responsible, this behaviour would represent:
-- a sharp doctrinal departure,
+- a sharp departure from doctrine,
 - a collapse from symbolic dominance into anecdotal noise,
 - and a substitution of friction for leverage.